Fishing - The Art of Fall Trout Fishing

 • Stonefly patterns

-• Perdigons or other slim profile nymphs
+• Perdigons and other slim-profile nymphs

 Match the weight and depth to the current.
 If your rig is not ticking bottom occasionally, it may not be deep enough.